Summary of James Rosenquist

 F-111 was originally designed to cover all four walls of the Leo Castelli Gallery's main room in Manhattan.
 Its size permits no vacant wall space to offer visual relief from the bombardment of fragmentary images.
 As such, it exemplifies Rosenquist's contribution to Pop art: grand scale collage paintings that encompass an amalgamation of consumer imagery in a manner suggestive of socio-political commentary.
 After its purchase in 1967, F-111 toured major institutions in Europe and was exhibited at the Venice Biennale in 1978, significantly bolstering Rosenquist's artistic reputation abroad.

-Oil on canvas with aluminum, twenty-three sections - Museum of Modern Art, New York
+Oil on canvas with aluminum, twenty-three sections - The Museum of Modern Art, New York

 Marilyn Monroe, I